Purple Cake with Lemon Buttercream

 • Preheat oven to 350 degrees F.

-• Line a half sheet pan ( 17"x12"x1") with parchment paper, spray with baking spray or grease with butter and dust the pan with a little flour, tapping out the excess.
+• Line a half sheet pan ( 17"x12"x1") with parchment paper, spray with baking spray or grease with butter and dust the pan with a bit of flour, tapping out the excess.

-• In a large bowl, whisk together flour, baking powder and salt, set aside.
+• In a large bowl, combine the flour, baking powder, and salt, and whisk them together until smooth.
+Set the mixture aside.

 • In the bowl of an electric mixer, beat together butter and sugar on medium-high speed until light and fluffy, about 3 minutes.
 Reduce the mixer speed to medium and beat in the eggs, one at a time, scraping down the sides of the bowl as needed.
 Beat in vanilla seeds (or vanilla extract) and gel food coloring.

-• On low speed, start beating in the flour mixture into the butter in 3 batches, alternating with the heavy cream (or milk), beginning and ending with the flour mixture, until just smooth.
-Add more food gel color if needed for the desired color.
+• Begin by beating the flour mixture into the butter on low speed.
+Do this in three batches, alternating with the heavy cream (or milk).
+Start and end with the flour mixture, mixing until the batter is just smooth.
+If necessary, add more food gel color to achieve your desired shade.

-• Transfer the batter to the prepared pan and bake until the cake is lightly golden on top and the center springs back when pressed, 30 - 35 minutes, depending on the oven, start checking after 25 minutes.
-A toothpick inserted in the middle of the cake should come out clean.
+• Pour the batter into the prepared pan and bake it until the top is lightly golden and the center springs back when pressed.
+This will take about 30 to 35 minutes, but start checking for doneness after 25 minutes, as oven times can vary.
+A toothpick inserted into the center of the cake should come out clean.
 I baked mine for 32 minutes.

-• Remove from the oven and let it cool in the pan for 15 minutes, after that, with the help of the parchment paper, slide the cake from the pan, to the counter to cool completely.
+• Remove the cake from the oven and let it cool in the pan for 15 minutes.
+After that, use the parchment paper to slide the cake out of the pan onto the counter to cool completely.

 • Once completely cooled, trim the top of the cake with a long serrated knife or a cake leveler to make it even.
 Trim the sides of the cake.

-• Using a stainless steel square form, cut the cake into mini cakes and set aside.
+• Using a stainless steel square form or a knife, cut the cake into mini cakes and set aside.

 Lemon Buttercream:

-• In the bowl of an electric mixer, beat butter until creamy.
-Beat in the confectioners' sugar starting on low speed, I added 4 cups, if you want the buttercream sweeter you can add 1 more cup of confectioners sugar.
-Mix in lemon zest and lemon juice.
-Stop to scrape the sides and bottom of the bowl.
+• In the bowl of an electric mixer, beat the butter until it is creamy.
+Gradually add the confectioners' sugar, starting on low speed.
+I used 4 cups, but if you prefer a sweeter buttercream, you can add an additional cup of confectioners' sugar.
+Next, mix in the lemon zest and lemon juice.
+Remember to stop occasionally to scrape the sides and bottom of the bowl.

 Assemble: